gsudre/lab_notes/baseline_prediction/compiling_results.md

 selection.
 Just remember that in this case the leaderboard (i.e. best model) is based on the test data, not the CV held-out data.

+# 2018-09-28 18:33:21

+Maybe the best approach is to use the fixed seed approach to find the best model, then we just permute for different seeds that best model, without autoML.
+We'd do it to get the test estimate, but also the error estimate using nuisance variables?